Postbac IRTA/CRTA Program FAQs

 Is health insurance provided?

 Health insurance is required for all Postbac IRTA/CRTA trainees.
 The NIH will pay for low-option individual or family coverage available through the Foundation for Advanced Education in the Sciences (FAES).
 If you wish to subscribe to an FAES policy with more extensive coverage than that provided by the NIH, you will be required to pay the difference in cost.
 If you are already insured on another policy, you will be allowed to remain on that policy if you provide evidence of coverage.
-If the policy is in your name, and you can demonstrate that you are the individual who makes the premium payments, you will be reimbursed by the amount the NIH would have paid for FAES coverage.
+NIH will reimburse you for the cost incurred up to the amount the NIH would have paid for FAES coverage.
+Read more about the FAES insurance program.

 Can I apply if I am not a citizen or permanent resident of the United States?